 Robert Dunn Harness Racing Stable

 Welcome to the website for the Robert Dunn Trotting Stables.
 The Dunn family name is synonomous with harness racing in both New Zealand and Australia.
 Robert has proven himself as a driver and trainer.
 He has trained the winners of many premier races, including the 1992 Auckland Cup, as trainer/driver of Master Musician and the 2005 New Zealand Cup, training Mainland Banner to victory.
 In the 2014 NZ Cup, stable runner Franco Nelson was narrowly beaten by champion mare Adore Me in what was a World Record time.
 On Boxing Day 2014, he trained his 1000th NZ winner in a career that has spanned over 30 years.
-This total has now extended to over 1191 winners.
+This total has now extended to 1240 winners.

 Robert has two sons who have also made their mark on the racetrack.
 Eldest son John has been driving for 15 seasons and is now regarded as one of New Zealand's premier reinsmen.
 In the 2012-2013 season he achieved two major milestones - he drove his 500th winner for his career, and achieved a season total of 102 wins in the cart.
 In the just completed 2015-2016 season, John drove 109 winners from 723 drives, with stakes won over $1.1 million.
 John runs the Woodend stable and trains over 30 horses out of there.
-John has driven six winners from 54 drives in the current season.
+John has driven 44 winners from 301 drives in the current season.

 Robert Dunn John Dunn

 Ross Houghton is John's right-hand man at the Woodend stable.
 He joined the stable on a full-time basis at the end of 2015, after year's working as a loader out at the airport.
 Ross was a successful junior reinsman and worked for extended periods for both Dean Taylor and Barry Purdon.
 He has helped out the stable for years in his "free-time" and is a highly valued member of staff with a great work ethic.
 Ross enjoyed a major highlight since returning to serious race-driving reining Joey Maguire (a horse he co-owns) to a dead-heat for first in the 2016 Marlborough Summer Cup.
-Ross drove four winners last season and has already driven one winner from his three drives in the current season.
+Ross drove four winners last season and has already driven five winners from 49 drives in the current season.